Year 4J 2022 - 2023

 Year 4 team!

 Hello to all children, parents and carers and welcome to Year 4!
-We are all refreshed and raring to start new year after the unfortunate but necessary elongated.
+We are all refreshed and raring to start the new school year.
 In class, we have already been hearing about the interesting things the children have been doing during the school holidays.
 We hope you all enjoyed the time with your children.

 R.E. starts with the beginning of the big frieze, learning about the idea of creation and fall.